sagemath/trac_to_gh/Issue 6240.md

 # Issue 6240: singular interface failure on itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6240

 Original creator: was